 When we talk about roads, we normally associate them with long, repetitive highways.
 However, not all roads are like that.
 Some roads require a lot of skill just to pass through them and stay alive.
 This list is about them: the most dangerous roads in the world.
 Expect to see a lot of single cliff-top roads, roads without any barriers and the steepest turns you couldn’t even imagine.
-From the snowy mountains of Alaska to the canyons of New Zealand, here are the most dangerous roads in the world!
+From the snowy mountains and icy roads of Alaska to the canyons of New Zealand, here are the most dangerous roads in the world!

 Skippers Canyon Road, New Zealand